jwolfe972/MLB-Analytics-Environment/README.md

     Step 2: Make Sure the Docker Engine is running (Open Docker Desktop or confirm the engine is running)

-    Step 3: Create a '.env' file in the 'airflow' directory.
+    Step 3: Create a '.env' file in the 'airflow', mlflow, and streamlit dirs.
 (This can be used for connecting external databases or services to airflow)

     Step 4: Run the command: docker-compose up -d  or docker-compose up -d --build for a rebuild<- This command builds the compose stacks.
 It takes a while to initially start.